Heidiskochklub/Heidiskochklub.github.io/README.md

 ![5 Step Program](5step.png)

 # Outcome
-Website (WordPress, Jekyll/GoHugo) with mined information.
+Website (11ty) with mined information.
 With the cards translated in English, Dutch, and the original German.
 Later I want to explore the options of searching by ingredients and using filters.

 ![Eggsalat](eiersalat1.jpg)